New Zealand falcon: Illegal shooting

 New Zealand falcon are fully protected under the Wildlife Act 1953.
 However, there are many reported instances of falcons being illegally shot.
-The founder of Wingspan, Debbie Stewart, says: “Most of the birds we get in here have been shot.
-It’s criminal.”
+In the 1970s, two decades after being protected, it was estimated that at least 100 falcons were being shot in the South Island each year due to lack of public knowledge and similarity to the swamp harrier.
+A survey of 100 locals found that only one person knew that falcons were protected.
+The founder of Wingspan, Debbie Stewart, says: "Most of the birds we get in here have been shot.
+It's criminal."
 She has also said that human activities lead to the deaths of three-quarters of falcons in their first year.
 Both Stewart and the Department of Conservation have claimed that people shooting New Zealand falcons have interests in chickens or racing pigeons.

 Electrocution threat

 Another ongoing threat to the birds from human activity is electrocution.
 Both a five-year radio tracking study of released birds in Marlborough and an observational study in Glenorchy have attributed nearly half of the bird deaths to electrocution on 11,000 volt distribution transformers and structures.

-Cultural references
+Cultural significance

+In Māori mythology the New Zealand falcon acts as a messenger from a young chief in Whāngāpē to the twin sisters Reitū and Reipae in the Waikato he wished to marry.
+The twins were picked up by the messenger to travel north, and after an altercation only Reitū travelled north while Reipae stayed in Whangārei and married another chief.

+The New Zealand falcon's head plume would be worn by Māori warriors to be seen as fierce and reckless, like the falcon.
+The falcon was also seen as bold, assertive, and treacherous.
+The New Zealand falcon was observed by Māori for weather predictions, as its scream during fine weather foretold rain for the next day and its scream during rain foretold fine weather the next day.